kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `--arch $IAS`: specifies the instruction set architecture to use in selecting the executables to download and install.
 Choices are `amd64` and `arm64`.
 Auto-detected if omitted.
-- `--bind-address $IPADDR`: directs that the kcp server (a) write that address for itself in the kubeconfig file that it constructs and (b) listens only at that address.
+- `--bind-address $IPADDR`: directs that the space provider's server (a) write that address for itself in the kubeconfig file that it constructs and (b) listens only at that address.
 The default is to pick one of the host's non-loopback addresses to write into the kubeconfig file and not bind a listening address.
 - `--ensure-folder $install_parent_dir`: specifies the parent folder for downloads.
 Will be `mkdir -p`.
 The default is the current working directory.
-The download of kcp, if any, will go in `$install_parent_dir/kcp`.
+The download of the space provider, if any, will go in `$install_parent_dir/kcp`.
 The download of KubeStellar will go in `$install_parent_dir/kubestellar`.
 - `--host-ns $namespace_in_hosting_cluster`: specifies the namespace